SkyflowFoundry/connections_config/README.md

 - `VAULT_ID`: ID of the vault.
 To get a vault's ID in Studio, navigate to the vault, then click the gear icon (Settings) in the side navigation.
 - `SKYFLOW_ACCOUNT_ID`: ID of the Skyflow account.
 To get an account ID in Studio, navigate to a vault, then click the gear icon (Settings) in the side navigation.
-- `VAULT_OWNER_SA_CREDENTIALS`: Credentials of a service account with Vault Owner permissions.
-If you used Studio to create the service account, this is the contents of your _credentials.json_ file.
+- `VAULT_OWNER_SA_CREDENTIALS`: A bearer token for a service account with Vault Owner permissions.

+  For Trial environments, use the following process.
+  1. In Studio, click your account icon and choose __Generate API Bearer Token__.
+  2. Click __Generate Token__.

+  For Sandbox and Production environments, generate a bearer token from service account credentials with the [Python SDK](https://github.com/skyflowapi/skyflow-python/blob/main/samples/generate_bearer_token_from_creds_sample.py).
+For more information and options, see [Authenticate](https://docs.skyflow.com/api-authentication/).

-  If you don't have a service account with the Vault Owner permissions, you can create a service account with the [Management API](https://docs.skyflow.com/management/#ServiceAccountService_CreateAPIKey) or through [Studio](https://docs.skyflow.com/api-authentication/#create-a-service-account).
+  If you don't have a service account with the Vault Owner permissions, you can create a service account through [Studio](https://docs.skyflow.com/api-authentication/#create-a-service-account) or with the [Management API](https://docs.skyflow.com/management/#ServiceAccountService_CreateAPIKey).

 You can change the `REQUEST_BIN_BASE_URL`, but feel free to use the one specified in the script.